2525 Correa Road, HIG 238

 Honolulu HI, 96822

-Mary J. Donohue, PhD, serves as a Program Specialist faculty member at the University of Hawai‘i Sea Grant College Program (Hawai'i Sea Grant).
+Mary J. Donohue, PhD, serves as a Program Development and National Partnership Specialist faculty member at the University of Hawai‘i Sea Grant College Program (Hawai'i Sea Grant).
 In this role she performs senior level extension activities and serves as a liaison and coordinator for activities among Hawai'i Sea Grant, the Sea Grant Network, the National Sea Grant Office, and NOAA (National Oceanic and Atmospheric Administration) leadership.
 She also assists in the execution of the program's research portfolio, provides support to the Hawai'i Sea Grant Communications Unit to optimize performance, and contributes to key programmatic products, such as the Hawai'i Sea Grant Strategic Plan.

 Donohue is trained as a marine mammal physiological ecologist.
 She is a nationally recognized expert in the problem of marine debris.
 More recently she has focused on contributing to activities toward achieving sustainable communities both within and outside of Hawai‘i.